keymanapp/keyman.com/ldml/index.md

 ## Frequently Asked Questions for Keyman LDML Support

-- *How will the LDML format be supported with Keyman?*
+- **How will the LDML format be supported with Keyman?**

   From a technical perspective, the LDML format will be a newly supported input to the Keyman Command Line Compiler.
-The XML file will be compiled into a <a href="https://help.keyman.com/developer/16.0/reference/file-types/kmx">KMX compiled keyboard file</a>.
-The .kmx file will be read and used by the Keyman Core component, starting in version 17.0</dd>
+The XML file will be compiled into a <a href="https://help.keyman.com/developer/16.0/reference/file-types/kmx">KMX compiled keyboard file</a>, and can be used just as `.kmn` files which are compiled to `.kmx`.

-- *How will the LDML format be supported with Keyman Developer?*
+- **How will the LDML format be supported with Keyman Developer?**

     LDML support in Keyman Developer is still in the planning stages, but is being planned for Keyman 18.0

-- *What is the impact on existing developed keyboards in .kmn format?*
+- **What is the impact on existing developed keyboards in .kmn format?**

   None.
 Keyman and Keyman Developer continues to support the thousands of languages in .kmn files and the .kmn format.

-- *Will there be a facility available to automatically convert .kmn to LDML or vice versa?*
+- **Will there be a facility available to automatically convert .kmn to LDML or vice versa?**

   The LDML specification is designed primarily to support new keyboard layouts.
 At a later stage, we would like to make available software to assist developers in migrating keyboards to the new format, including tooling to compare and verify the capabilities of a .kmn versus a similar LDML keyboard definition.

-- *I have other questions.
-Who should I ask?*
+- **I have other questions.
+Who should I ask?**

   Please direct any other questions regarding LDML to the [SIL Keyman Community](https://community.software.sil.org/c/keyman).